Using Deep Reinforcement Learning for mmWave Real-Time Scheduling: Introduction

 Figure \ref{fig:slot} illustrates a multihop mmWave backhaul with five BSs.
 It shows the mmWave links selected by the DRL algorithm to be active during two consecutive slots.
 In slot $s$, the algorithm activates the links from $A$ to $B,D$ and $E$; the link from $E$ to $A$; the link from $B$ to $C$; and the link from $C$ to $B$, each with its own power.
 In slot $s+1$, the DRL algorithm activates a different set of links, with different transmission powers.

 The rest of this paper is organized as follows.
 Section \ref{RELATEDSEC} discusses the related work.
-Section \ref{RL-SEC} overviews DRL concepts.
 Section \ref{MODEL} introduces the considered network and interference models.
 Section \ref{SOLUTION} presents the AARL algorithm.
-Section \ref{GREEDYSEC} outlines a greedy algorithm that is subsequently used as a baseline for AARL, in the experimental evaluation reported in Section \ref{EVALSEC}.
+Section \ref{GREEDYSEC} outlines a benchmark algorithm whose performance is compared in Section \ref{EVALSEC}, to that of AARL.
 Finally, Section \ref{CONCLUDESSEC} concludes the paper.